gofynd/fdk-client-swift/documentation/application/CATALOG.md

-A brand is the name under which a product is sold.
-Use this API to list all the brands.
-You can also filter the brands by department.
+Retrieves a comprehensive list of all brands in the catalog under which a product is sold.

 *Returned Response:*